IVR Workflows - Early Adopter Program

 1. Select IVR Workflows

-2. Select Create Workflowcreate_IVR_workflow.png
+2. Select Create Workflow

 3. Name your workflow

-4. Select the desired actions and transfers
+6. Select the desired actions and routing rules

-Assign an IVR Workflow
+Assign an IVR workflow

 Head to your Admin Settings at Dialpad.com